-Boundary Dispute Survey
+Boundary Survey Case Study

 In England and Wales boundary lines and the owners of boundary features (hedges, trees, fences, walls, etc.) are not accurately recorded.
 The approximate position is shown on Ordnance Survey maps, but they are prevented by law of showing actual boundaries.
 Title deeds are based on OS maps, and so the red lines showing the outline of a property are only indications to the extent of property, not an accurate, measured detail.
 This situation works for the most time as people accept where boundaries lay, however it also gives scope for disagreement between owners if each parties opinion as to the location of the boundary is called into question.